joseph-flinn/site/data/posts/0047-retro-failure-finishing-migrations.md

 is difficult to visualize because they are also intangible.
 There is not a factory floor to observe to see where raw materials or parts are stacking up if there is a bottleneck in the stream.

-In addition to the people problem failure and the visible work, I exacerbated these issues by not successfully migrating the technical IC decisions off of my plate so that I could focus on solving these problems.
+In addition to the people problem failure and the visibility of work, I exacerbated these issues by not successfully migrating the technical IC decisions off of my plate so that I could focus on solving these problems.
+I kept putting the technical IC hat back on as fires broke out around us which prevented others from learning how to put out those fires.

 ## Gratitude